-Clearing and settlement arrangements, including the existing links between Euroclear Bank S.A./N.V. as operator of the Euroclear System ("Euroclear") and Clearstream Banking, société anonyme, Luxembourg ("CBL") and the participation of these systems in DTC, will provide investors access to three major clearing systems.
-At initial settlement, the notes will be represented by one or more permanent global certificates (the "global certificates") which will not be exchangeable for definitive certificates representing individual notes except in very limited circumstances described under "-The Clearing Systems-DTC."
-The global certificates, which are to be held by DBTCA as custodian for DTC, will be issued in registered form in the name of Cede & Co., as nominee of DTC, and will represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC ("DTC participants").
+Clearing and settlement arrangements, including the existing links between Euroclear Bank SA/NV, as operator of the Euroclear System ("Euroclear"), and Clearstream Banking, société anonyme, Luxembourg ("CBL") and the participation of these systems in DTC, will provide investors access to three major clearing systems.
+At initial settlement, the notes will be represented by one or more permanent global certificates without interest coupons which will not be exchangeable for definitive certificates representing individual notes except in very limited circumstances described under "- The Clearing Systems - DTC."
+The global certificates, which are to be held by a custodian for DTC, will be issued in registered form in the name of Cede & Co., as nominee of DTC, and will represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC ("DTC participants").
 The notes are expected to be accepted for clearing and settlement through DTC on the closing date specified in the applicable pricing supplement.
-Euroclear and CBL participate in DTC, and, accordingly, notes held by investors electing to hold notes through financial institutions that are participants in Euroclear and CBL ("Euroclear and CBL participants") are thus also represented by the global certificates.
+Euroclear and CBL participate in DTC, and, accordingly, notes held by investors electing to hold notes through financial institutions that are participants in Euroclear ("Euroclear participants") and customers of CBL ("CBL customers") are also represented by the global certificates.

 The notes represented by the global certificates will equal the total aggregate principal amount of the notes outstanding at any time.
 The noteholders as the owners of beneficial interests in the global certificates will not be entitled to have notes registered in their names, and will not be entitled to receive physical delivery of definitive certificates representing individual notes.
-We may issue definitive certificates representing individual notes in limited circumstances described under "-The Clearing Systems-DTC."
+We may issue definitive certificates representing individual notes in limited circumstances described under "- The Clearing Systems - DTC."

-We will appoint DBTCA as initial registrar and paying agent, and to the extent required by law, Deutsche Bank Frankfurt as additional paying agent, as described in greater detail under the heading "Description of the Notes-Registrar and Paying Agents."
+We will appoint an initial registrar and paying agent, and, to the extent required by German law, an additional paying agent located in Germany, as described in greater detail under the heading "Description of the Notes - Registrar and Paying Agent" and the applicable pricing supplement.

-The global certificates relating to a particular issue of notes will be assigned an ISIN number, a CUSIP number and a common code, as set forth in the applicable pricing supplement.
+Each issue of notes will be assigned an ISIN number, a CUSIP number, a common code and a WKN number, as set forth in the applicable pricing supplement.